BrowserBox/BrowserBox/README.md

 [More info at https://browsergap.dosyago.com](https://browsergap.dosyago.com)

 ## News
+- **August 8 2020**
+  - **Happy 42nd Birthday Olivia.
+RIP. :heart: Love You Forever.
+Thank you for the great times.**
+  - Pushed new releases to binaries, npm globals and docker that increase percieved speed especially on mobile when touch scrolling.
 - **August 7 2020** Pushed new releases to binaries, npm globals and docker that increase stability.
 - **August 3 2020**
   - New self-hosted license prices are as follows: